Ownership and License Questions

 The Open Game License allows its users to publish game material based upon other content released under the same license.
 It is possible for you to publish material under the OGL without using any of the other licenses mentioned in this FAQ.
 For more information on the OGL, see the text of the license itself, available at paizo.com/pathfinder/compatibility/ogl.

-Under the Open Game License, you can publish material that uses existing open game content owned by other authors or companies as long as they are credited as outlined in the OGL itself.
+Under the Open Game License, you can publish material that uses existing Open Game Content owned by other authors or companies so long as they are credited as outlined in the OGL itself, and so long as the resulting product is published under the OGL.
 The OGL doesn’t allow you to claim compatibility with the Pathfinder rules or use the Pathfinder setting.
-If you are publishing RPG rules on Pathfinder Infinite, it already includes the OGL, which is part of the required license you agree to use in the Community Content Agreement.

 How does Pathfinder Infinite differ from the Paizo Community Use Policy (CUP)?

 Under the Paizo Community Use Policy, you can publish material that uses the Lost Omens setting (formerly called the Pathfinder Chronicles setting or simply the Pathfinder campaign setting) as published by Paizo and select Paizo-owned artwork for non-commercial release only.
 You can’t use new Lost Omens material created by other Pathfinder Infinite authors and released on PathfinderInfinite.com under the CUP.
-If it’s a product containing rules, you must still adhere to the terms of the OGL.
-For more information on the Paizo Community Use Policy, see paizo.com/community/communityuse.
+If it’s a product containing rules, you must still adhere to the terms of the OGL or ORC.
+For more information on the Paizo Community Use Policy, see paizo.com/licenses/communityuse.

-How is Pathfinder Infinite different from the Pathfinder Compatibility License?
+How is the Infinite License different from the Paizo Compatibility License?

-Both Pathfinder Infinite and the Pathfinder Compatibility License allow you to indicate that your game material is compatible with the Pathfinder game, but Pathfinder Infinite also lets you use the Pathfinder setting.
+Both the Infinite License and the Paizo Compatibility License allow you to indicate that your game material is compatible with the Pathfinder or Starfinder games, but Pathfinder Infinite also lets you use the Pathfinder setting.

-Under the Pathfinder Compatibility License, you can publish rules material under the OGL while also claiming compatibility with the Pathfinder rules.
-You may sell this content on any marketplace, but can’t use any of the Pathfinder setting or Paizo-owned artwork allowed under the CUP or Pathfinder Infinite.
-For more information on the Pathfinder Compatibility License, see paizo.com/pathfinder/compatibility.
+Under the Paizo Compatibility License, you can use Paizo’s trademarks to declare compatibility with one or more Pathfinder or Starfinder rules sets.
+You may sell this content on any marketplace but can’t use any of the Pathfinder setting or Paizo-owned artwork allowed under the CUP or Pathfinder Infinite.
+For more information on the Pathfinder Compatibility License, see paizo.com/licenses/compatibility.

 Does Paizo own any unique IP that I create in my Pathfinder Infinite publications?

-You retain ownership of any unique IP that you create in your publications (characters, events, locations, magic items, organizations, etc).
-Additionally, the Pathfinder Infinite agreement will grant Paizo and other Pathfinder Infinite (and Starfinder Infinite) authors a license to use your IP in their own works without compensation or royalty.
+You retain ownership of any unique, original IP that you create in your publications (original characters, events, locations, magic items, organizations, etc.).
+Additionally, the Infinite License grants Paizo a license to use your IP, and a right for other Pathfinder Infinite and/or Starfinder Infinite authors to use your IP in their own works on Pathfinder or Starfinder Infinite without compensation or royalty.

 If your work merits incorporation into officially published material, Paizo will make a good faith effort to ensure you are properly credited for your contributions.
 The content guidelines for both Pathfinder and Starfinder Infinite urge other Infinite authors to do the same.